-Who might the School disclose personal information to and store your information with?
+Who the School may disclose personal information to

-The School may disclose personal information, including sensitive information, held about an individual for educational, administrative and support purposes.
+The School may disclose personal information, including sensitive information, held about an individual for educational, care and administrative purposes and to seek support and advice.
 This may include to:

-- · other schools and teachers at those schools - government departments (including for policy and funding purposes) - · medical practitioners - people providing educational, support and health services to the School, including specialist visiting teachers, sports and/or cocurricular coaches, volunteers, and counsellors - providers of learning and assessment tools and software vendors that provide educational software to the School (that might be installed on student PCs and tablet devices in agreement with the School). - assessment and educational authorities, including the Australian Curriculum, Assessment and Reporting Authority (ACARA) and NAPLAN Test Administration Authorities (who will disclose it to the entity that manages the online platform for NAPLAN) - · people providing administrative and financial services to the School - recipients of School publications, such as newsletters and magazines - · students' parents or guardians - anyone you authorise the School to disclose information to - anyone to whom we are required or authorised to disclose the information to by law, including child protection laws.
+- other schools and teachers at those schools, including a new school to which a student transfer to facilitate the transfer of the student - government departments (including for policy and funding purposes) - medical practitioners - people providing educational, support and health services to the School, including specialist visiting teachers, sports and/or cocurricular coaches, volunteers, and counsellors - organisations that assist us with fundraising (see the 'Fundraising' section of this Privacy Policy) - providers of specialist advisory services and assistance to the School, including in the area of Human Resources, child protection, students with additional needs and for the purpose of administering Google Apps for Education and ensuring its proper use (see further the section below 'Sending and storing information overseas) - providers of learning and assessment tools and software vendors that provide educational software to the School (that might be installed on student PCs and tablet devices in agreement with the School). - assessment and educational authorities, including the Australian Curriculum, Assessment and Reporting Authority (ACARA) and NAPLAN Test Administration Authorities (who will disclose it to the entity that manages the online platform for NAPLAN) - agencies and organisations to whom we are required to disclose personal information for education, funding and research purposes - people providing administrative and financial services to the School - recipients of School publications, such as newsletters and magazines - students' parents or guardians - anyone you authorise the School to disclose information to - anyone to whom we are required or authorised to disclose the information to by law, including child protection laws.